 Features fulfilled: A08 (O)

 IWBI's launch of WELL V2 is a great sign for the ever-growing future of building health.
-Get started on the path to certification today and learn how indoor air quality monitoring can be the right choice for you.
+Find out how the world-renowned engineering and design firm BuroHappold earned WELL Gold with Awair Omni by downloading the case study below.